labordata/labordata.github.io/_posts/2023-02-07-voluntary-recognitions.md

-The future of this NLRB data is not certain as [the NLRB is considering returning to the previous voluntary recognition bar rule](https://www.nlrb.gov/news-outreach/news-story/nlrb-issues-notice-of-proposed-rulemaking-on-fair-choice-and-employee), prevents the filing of representation election petition within six months of a voluntary recognition.
+The future of this NLRB data is not certain as [the NLRB is considering returning to the previous voluntary recognition bar rule](https://www.nlrb.gov/news-outreach/news-story/nlrb-issues-notice-of-proposed-rulemaking-on-fair-choice-and-employee), which prevents the filing of representation election petition within six months of a voluntary recognition.
 In 2020, Trump's NLRB modified the rule to require a notice to the NLRB for the rule to take effect along with a 45-day period after the receipt of notice when a petition could